-764 Tickets for GR&P Unlimited events and McQueen events must be purchased on the range.
+764 Tickets for GR&P Unlimited events and McQueen events (including ammunition vouchers for McQueen A and D) must be purchased at the NRA Offices (Front Counter).

 Tickets for the Zero Range may be purchased in the Range Office.
 Practice targets are otherwise available to the schedule published by the Range Office.
 Please book direct with the Range Office.
 Note that a competitor holding Meeting Membership only must confirm with the Range Office that the supervisory arrangement they intend is acceptable.
 See Privileges of Meeting Membership, Item 7.